Major Heel Turn At ‘WrestleMania 35’ As The Doctor Of Thuganomics Returns To Take Out Elias

-Sunday night, WWE presented WrestleMania 35 to the world and there was a lot that took place at the major pay-per-view.
+On Sunday night, WWE presented WrestleMania 35 to the world and there was a lot that took place at the major pay-per-view.
 After a number of matches and title changes, as recapped by The Inquisitr, Elias headed out to the ring for his big event performance, but it didn’t happen without interruption.
-Elias was bound to be interrupted by someone, but no-one could have seen a major heel turn as part of the one that stepped in.
+Elias was bound to be interrupted by someone, but no one could have seen a major heel turn as part of the one that stepped in.

-The official Twitter account of WWE was keeping up with the entire event, but this is one that no-one could have seen coming.
+The official Twitter account of WWE was keeping up with the entire event, but this is one that no one could have seen coming.
 Everyone knew that John Cena was in New York and New Jersey this week, but they weren’t sure what role he would have at WrestleMania 35.

 Some people thought it would be a match.
 Earlier on Sunday, there was a rumor that he would be the special guest referee for Kurt Angle’s farewell match against Baron Corbin.
 Neither one of those things happened, but what actually went down may have been the best received by the fans in attendance and around the world.